 A new look, for a new outlook.

-Interiors impact the psychological well-being of their occupants in various ways.
+Interiors impact the psychological well-being of the occupants in various ways.
 Every space holds memories of the past, and changing it can give you a fresh perspective.

-Your room and home might hold memories of the time that you spent together with your ex.
-By changing the look of these spaces, you can remove the traces of your past from your present surroundings positively.
+Your room and home might hold memories of your time with your ex.
+By changing the look of these spaces, you can positively remove the traces of your past from your present surroundings.

 Change the curtains, add an indoor plant, use a throw, add some cushions or change your furniture’s positioning.
-With just a few tiny steps, you can add a fresh vibe to your space and make it positive.
+With a few tiny steps, you can add a fresh vibe to your personal space.

 11. Get traveling

-You can either travel alone or go on a vacation with friends or family.
-Either way, travel will help you get a chance to enjoy a new space and give you a fresh perspective on your problems.
+You can travel alone or go on a trip with friends and family.
+Either way, travel will help you get a chance to enjoy your time and gain a break from the ongoing issues.

 13. Take up a new hobby